risk-first/website/complexity/End-Of-Complexity.md

 # The End of Complexity

-To start with, a computer ran a program.
+KubeCon (2022): To start with, a computer ran a program.
 There was a one-to-one correspondence.
 Then, people got clever, and realised they could get lots of programs running on the same machine.
 Lately though it's all been about creating one program to run on lots of machines.
 And, not just machines of the same type:  whatever machines you want!
 And whatever programs you want.

 The problem with this is that it is more complex.
 Over time, software _always_ gets more complex, because it's always trying to adapt and [model human needs better and better](../estimating/Fractals.md#continuous-refinement).